SystemUnit4 Business World (Agresso)

 Stephanie Bales, Acting Director of Research, Business and Innovation comments: “It was good to draw on the experience and skill of the specialist IT training consultants.
 We also benefitted from the professional training tools and lesson plans that Optimum made available to us to carry out refresher and new user training ourselves.”

 Bales concludes: “We were really impressed with the Optimum consultants and their professional approach and commitment to the project.
-They worked hard to ensure that they fully understood our requirements and to ensure that the staff enjoyed the training they received.”
+They worked hard to ensure they fully understood our requirements, and that the staff enjoyed the training they received.”

 Why not take this with you?
 Click below to download this client story as a pdf.Download PDF